-- Get to know your board members.
-Ask them questions like: what do they think of the library? where do they want the library to go? - Read through the former director's files and correspondence.
-It will give you an idea of what has been going on in the past. - Review the long-range plan, financial operations and policies. - Read through board meeting minutes to get a historical perspective and to have an idea of how much information board members expect. - Contact local government personnel. - Create a calendar with important dates, such as contract dates, insurance expiration dates, dates of local significance and deadlines. - Meet with State Library staff and area librarians to learn more about your region and the Montana library community - Register for OKTA login and set up your ASPeN account.
-You'll find helpful information on this and other MSL services in Knowledge Base articles https://montanastatelibrary.zohodesk.com/portal/en/kb
+Ш Get to know your board members.
+Ask them questions like: what do they think of the library? where do they want the library to go?
+Read through the former director's files and correspondence.
+It will give you an idea of what has been going on in the past.
+Review the long-range plan, financial operations and policies.
+Read through board meeting minutes to get a historical perspective and to have an idea of how much information board members expect.
+Contact local government personnel.
+Create a calendar with important dates, such as contract dates, insurance expiration dates, dates of local significance and deadlines.
+Meet with area librarians to learn more about your region Connect with State Library staff to learn more about MSL services and the Montana library community Register for an OKTA login and set up your ASPeN account.